 I will not spend much time discussing food because it’s too much of a variable.

-The average cost of food in Hawaii is $61 per person per day.
+The average cost of food in Hawaii is almost $100 per person, per day.
 This can vary wildly and depends on how you like to eat on vacation.
-Spending $61 on one meal at a nice restaurant is easy.
+You can easily spend $100 at a nice restaurant for just one meal (for one person).

 I find that food in grocery stores costs about 10-30% more than on the mainland, but restaurants seem to be priced comparably.
 Of course, resort restaurants are generally pricier than off-site restaurants, as is the case anywhere.

-You can stay in a place with a kitchen and make your meals or eat at a resort restaurant every meal.
-There is no wrong way to eat in Hawaii, but the price will vary from person to person.
+You can stay in a place with a kitchen and make your meals, or eat at a resort restaurant every meal.
+There is no wrong way to eat in Hawaii, but prices will vary by person.

 And yes, Hawaii has “normal” stores like Costco, Target, and Walmart, as well as grocery stores, etc., to buy groceries.